numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Secretly obsessed with tales of the submerged temple.
 Collects Swamp Relics, which are hoarded on 10.
 Oblong’s Island.
 * Wears a charm under his cloak that grants control of the Stone Golem.
 * Wants to be his own boss.

-The party is on a filthy, muck-encrusted peat barge, captained by [Ervind Oblong], troll bargeman.
-They are travelling upriver from the south, approaching a cluster of islands.
-The barge appears to move under its own power, but is propelled from below by a submerged Stone Golem, slowly walking along the riverbed.

-Grezell Berch, human wizard, has summoned the party to the swamp to protect his peat mine and tower construction site, and to search for saboteurs.
-Clearing the forest and draining the swamp is proceeding slower than expected.

 ### 1. Swamp Port